espocrm/documentation/docs/administration/bpm-signals.md

 ## Regular signals

 * Can be broadcasted and caught within a running process.
-* Can't be used to start a process or workflow rule.
+* Cannot be used to start a process or a workflow rule.

-!!! note

-    Signal Intermediate Events can catch and throw regular signals (in BPM process).
+*Signal Intermediate Events* can catch and throw only regular signals (in BPM process).

 ### Built-in signals

-The list of out-of-the-box signals that are broadcasted in the system.
+The list of out-of-the-box signals which are broadcasted in the system upon specific conditions.

 !!! note